josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 you need to be self auditing.

-i dint think im the only person in this conga line who got nudged or gets nudged.
+i didnt think im the only person in this conga line who got nudged or gets nudged.

 also also:

 so many management and productivity books here.

-its like going ti a world which isnt stuck in the 1970s.
+its like going to a world which isnt stuck in the 1970s.

 ---

-whats the deal with you guys, selfridges 4th floor (+++ away from), and meze (++ aeay from)? 🤣🤣🤣
+whats the deal with you guys, selfridges 4th floor (+++ away from), and meze (++ away from)? 🤣🤣🤣

-obviously now im fascinated by whatever im being crow controlled away from, which appears to move like a human would.
+obviously now im fascinated by whatever im being crowd controlled away from, which appears to move like a human would.

-although this dis include a rather shameful moment were a pistachio bundle of gorgeousness ans i had a moment, doing the most 1950s caricature of a lewd male stare and double take with my jaw ok the ground going past yamas.
+although this dis include a rather shameful moment were a pistachio bundle of gorgeousness and i had a moment, doing the most 1950s caricature of a lewd male stare and double take with my jaw on the ground going past yamas.

 (she was beautiful; it was automatic. i even had a lunge going and thats an hse issue for this body.)

-im going to sit iutside new street station and look for whatever unfoiled item is loose in brum.
+im going to sit outside new street station and look for whatever unfoiled item is loose in brum.

 and i found snother bull.

 ---

-okay the corralling is wuite entertaining.
+okay the corralling is quite entertaining.

-people ate just getting phone notifications and walking inti me 3, 4, 5 in a row in short bursts.
+people are just getting phone notifications and walking into me 3, 4, 5 in a row in short bursts.

 i appreciate that "go towards the danger" is obviously not what i was supposed to have learned, here, but you did sort of just teach me that cute shoes exist if i evade crowd control tools, so that's on you.